How to Beat the High Cost of Living: Plot

 On the evening of the heist, each women goes to the mall.
 Jane and Louise go to work beneath the cash ball while Elaine readies herself to throw the switch to the mall's lighting controls, aiding their escape.
 However, a minor occurrence nearly causes mall security to notice the noise caused by Jane and Louise stealing the money.
 With no other way to distract the guards and shoppers, Elaine begins to rant about the high cost of living and how so many things cost "the shirt off your back – and even that's not enough!"
 She begins an impromptu striptease, exposing her bosom to the crowd.
 An indoor light pole falls into the ball, sending cash flowing out into the mall, driving people into a frenzy to collect it.
 During the uproar above, Jane and Louise escape to the river with two trash bags filled with cash, only to have their canoe tip over when Louise stands up.
 They both fall in, and Louise cannot swim, leaving Jane to decide to save the cash or her friend.
 She saves Louise and the two bags float away.

 Hours later, the sun is rising and the three women are still on the bank of the river, crestfallen over the loss of the money.
 They begin to argue, but Louise notices a bag floating by and all three of them dive in after it.

-Some time later, Jane has married Robert and gotten her father a condo in a senior's complex; Louise reopens her store and takes back her husband, whom she had left; and Elaine begins dating Jack, with enough secret money to return to the lifestyle she had been accustomed to.
+Some time later, Jane has married Robert and gotten her father a condo in a senior's complex; Louise reopens her store and takes back Albert, whom she had left; and Elaine begins dating Jack, with enough secret money to return to the lifestyle she had been accustomed to.